HSE inspections up 47% - HSE carried out over 13,200 workplace inspections in 2024/25.

 That's why we call it transformation, not just compliance.

-Arinite exists because global businesses need consultants who know compliance in every jurisdiction, and technology that proves it in real time.
+Global businesses need consultants who know compliance in every jurisdiction.

-We are not a consultancy that added software.
+We are not a consultancy that adds external software.
 We are not a software company that recommends consultants.

-We are the place where those two things finally became one.
+We are the place where those two things finally become one.

 50+ Countries.
 Global Safety.
 Local Trust.